OpenBCI/Documentation/website/docs/GettingStarted/Boards/011-Daisy_Getting_Started_Guide.md

 Use the 16 of the color coded cables that came with your Ultracortex MarkIV headset.

 Connect Cyton bottom pins `N1P` through `N8P` to the cables, shown above.
-Then, connect the remaining 8 cables to Daisy bottom pins `N1P` through `N8P`.
-Color order does not matter.
+Then, connect the remaining 8 cables to Daisy bottom pins `N1P` through `N8P`. the cable colors should be in this order: gray, purple, blue, green, yellow, orange, red, and brown.
+For best results, when plugging female header pins onto the OpenBCI board, orient the sides with the 'silver latch bit' face-up since that side is a tiny bit wider than 0.1".

 Refer to the Ultracortex Mark IV [tutorial](AddOns/Headwear/01-Ultracortex-Mark-IV.md) to learn how to connect the male terminations of the color coded cables to the electrodes on the headset.